 Ending thoughts on these business pivot examples

-It is imperative the companies act decisively when executing a business pivot.
+It is imperative that companies act decisively when executing a business pivot.
 These famous examples show the success that could result from decisive actions.
 From Twitter to Play-Doh these examples show what happens when a company is strategically pivoted in a new direction.

 Whether your company is the latest app or a brick-and-mortar location, the secret to long-term success is remaining agile.
 Always be ready to up your game.
 Be open to what could be the next success model.